google/shaderc-rs/README.md

 1. Building from source, if the native shaderc library is not found via the above steps.

-For each library directory, the build script will try to fine and link to the dynamic native shaderc library `shaderc_shared` first and the static native shaderc library `shaderc_combined` next.
+For each library directory, the build script will try to find and link to the dynamic native shaderc library `shaderc_shared` first and the static native shaderc library `shaderc_combined` next.
+To prefer searching for the static library first and the dynamic library next, the option `--features prefer-static-linking` may be used.

 Building from Source
 --------------------